 My partner talked about having a big party when the renovations were finished.
 I was terrified by that idea.
 I felt safer having a gathering while work was in progress.
 That way, expectations would be low.
 If anything was edible, people would be pleasantly surprised.
 To his credit, my partner agreed to this rather insane plan.
 We invited ten or twelve people.
 There was no furniture in the house, so we laid a hollow-core door across saw horses.
 We dug out big cushions for seating around the table.

 The only thing I could think of to cook in a large enough quantity to feed a dozen people using only 2 burners and an electric rice steamer was a stir fry.
-I made beef and tomato with a bit of red and green peppers, onion and water chestnuts.
+I made beef and tomato with peppers, both red and green, onion and water chestnuts.
 I’d done all the chopping and slicing beforehand, had the rice washed and ready to go.
-People had pre-dinner drinks sitting on their cushions or walking around looking at our construction site.
+People had pre-dinner drinks while sitting on their cushions or walking around looking at our construction site.
 I put the rice on to cook, brought everything else to the wok and the Coleman stove sitting on a board on sawhorses in the dining room and began stir frying.
-When it was done, people helped themselves to rice straight from the steamer and I served the stirfry straight from the wok.
+When it was done, people helped themselves to rice straight from the steamer and I served the stir fry straight from the wok.
 It was delicious – everything hot, tomato chunks slightly softened, other veggies slightly crisp.

 It was an evening that was talked about, in a good way, for a long time after.
 I also never did a planned dinner party like that again.
 I figured it had worked once and best to quit while I was ahead.

 Here is a recipe for beef and tomato stir fry.
 The Amazon link below is for a round bottom wok, which can be hard to find and are preferable to flat bottom ones in my opinion.